-There are many ways that you might discover that someone is using your information.
-You might get a notice from the IRS or find unfamiliar accounts on your credit report.
-You might notice strange withdrawals from your bank account, get bills that aren’t yours, or get calls about debts that you don’t owe.
+You might discover that someone is using your information in many ways.
+You might get a notice from the IRS or find foreign accounts on your credit report.
+You might notice strange withdrawals from your bank account, get unworthy bills or calls about debts you don't owe.
 If you see one of these warning signs of identity theft, act quickly.
 Taking the following steps will help you limit the damage:

 - Call the companies where you know fraud occurred

 - File a report with your local police department

 - Place a fraud alert on your credit reports and get copies of your report

 - Report the identity theft to the FTC

 Then, take a deep breath and begin to repair the damage.
 Depending on your situation, your next step might be closing accounts opened in your name or reporting fraudulent charges to your credit card company.

 While identity theft can happen to anyone, there are some things you can do to reduce your risk.
 The following are five ways to make protecting your identity part of your everyday routine:

 - Read your credit card and bank statements carefully and often.

 - Know your payment due dates.
 If a bill doesn't appear when you expect it, look into it.